isomerpages/ogp-buildforgood/_bfg-environment/Be a builder.md

 zoom in on the environment!
 <br>
 <br>Join us to build solutions that tackle environmental issues that you’re
-passionate about, be it food waste, sustainability, climate change, and more.</p>
+passionate about, be it food waste, recycling, climate change, and more.</p>
 <h3><strong>Why you should be a builder</strong></h3>
 <ul>
 <li>